 As said, blue is a self colour.
 Combined with sable you get a 'blue' sable and so on similar to chocolate above.
 The ideal coat types are the same and this colour does brown although it's not as noticeable as in a black.
 Although called 'dilute' this gene seems to affect only the black pigments in a coat although breeding to prove this is still ongoing and this remains an 'unrecognised mutation'.
 That means it cannot be shown or sold at a show.
 Pups are usually advertised for a donation to the club.

-It's a pretty colour similar to blue in rats and mice but needs a lot of work on size and type still so when it is finally recognised it's unlikely to do well.
+It's a pretty colour similar to blue in rats and mice but needs a lot of work on size and type still so when it is finally recognised it's unlikely to do well without this extra improvement.

 This colour must be kept separate from silver.
 Although it does produce a hamster with pretty silver roots, it's nearly impossible to get rid of once it's in a line and spoils future breeding for others.
 There just isn't enough in this country to be breeding them with anything other than black and golden at the moment.